 Be sure to take an active part in this, to avoid having standardised goals laid out, that don't match your preferences or personal situation.
-This part is important and can determine your progress later, so don't skip it.
+It's worth making the effort here.

 - How is my treatment regimen communicated between staff members?